 - With clean hands, form the quinoa-lentil mixture into 1-inch balls (you can use a tablespoon to portion) and arrange on two parchment-lined baking sheets ½ inch apart.
 You should get 2 dozen mini meatballs.

 - Bake for 25 minutes or until nicely browned.
 Serve over your favorite spaghetti and tomato sauce.
-Or even better, this simple romesco sauce!
+Or even better, one of these gluten-free sauces!